Paul Delph: Zoo Drive

 From 1980 to 1987 Paul was the keyboardist/vocalist for the band Zoo Drive which also featured John Goodsall (guitar), Doug Lunn (bass) and Ric Parnell (drums).
 They made their primary living touring and recording as rhythm section for many artists.
 The best known of these projects was the Word of Mouth album by Toni Basil.
-The song "Mickey" which featured Paul on Farfisa organ went to #1 on the Billboard Magazine singles chart in December 1982.
+The song "Mickey" which featured Paul on Farfisa organ went to #1 on the Billboard singles chart in December 1982.

 Zahara

 In 1983 he recorded an album with Zahara, a group with several notable members including Reebop Kwaku Baah (percussion), Bryson Graham (drums) and Rosko Gee (bass).
 Delph performed keyboards.

 1987–1991: Solo projects and movie soundtracks

 North Shore

 Delph co-wrote & sang lead vocals on the de facto theme song for the 1987 film North Shore titled "North Shore Roar" which was co-written & performed with his Zoo Drive bandmates.